hacs/documentation/documentation/installation/manual.md

 ### Step 5 - Restart Home Assistant

-Restart Home Assistant once before moving to the next step.
+Restart Home Assistant once before moving on.
+After restarting, you will need to [add HACS to your configuration](configuration/start.md).

-### Step 6 - ✏️

-You should now be done, next part will be to add it to your [configuration](configuration/start.md).